4 New Labour Code

 What should we do right now to prepare?

-The first step is a readiness assessment. mSure can conduct a structured review of your current HR policies, payroll structures, vendor contracts, and compliance processes — and deliver a prioritized action plan specific to your organization and locations of operation.
+The first step is a readiness assessment.
+Msure can conduct a structured review of your current HR policies, payroll structures, vendor contracts, and compliance processes — and deliver a prioritized action plan specific to your organization and locations of operation.

 Need Clarity on the New Labour Codes for Your Organization?